Set System Blowups: Introduction

-We are now ready to state another corollary of \Cref{thm:2set}.
+We are now ready to state a corollary of \Cref{thm:2set}.

-\begin{corollary} If $S, T$ are chosen randomly from $\F$, then with probability at least $1-\frac{2^w(2w+2)}{n}$, the link $\F_U$, where $U=S \cap T$, contains two cross-wise disjoint subfamilies $\F_1$, $\F_2$ each of size at least $|\F|/n$. \end{corollary}
+\begin{corollary} If $S, T$ are chosen randomly from $\F$, then with probability at least $1-\frac{4^w(2w+2)}{n}$, the link $\F_U$, where $U=S \cap T$, contains two cross-wise disjoint subfamilies $\F_1$, $\F_2$ each of size at least $|\F|/n$. \end{corollary}

-One could for instance take $n=3^w$ so that the link of the intersection of almost any (as $w$ goes to infinity) pair of sets contains two cross-wise disjoint subfamilies of size $|\F|/3^w$.
+One could for instance take $n=5^w$ so that the link of the intersection of almost any (as $w$ goes to infinity) pair of sets contains two cross-wise disjoint subfamilies of size $|\F|/5^w$.
 Another consequence of \Cref{corollary:bipartite} is that in any induced subgraph of a Kneser graph $KG(m,w)$, a typical edge is contained in a large complete bipartite subgraph.
-We state this explicitly as a theorem.
+Recall that the Kneser graph $KG(m,w)$ has a vertex corresponding to each subset of $[m]$ of size $w$, and two vertices are adjacent if and only if their corresponding subsets are disjoint.